 3 States with the Best Air Quality:

-- Florida: If you’re looking to relocate to Florida and air quality is important to you then we would highly recommend for you to buy real estate in Cape Coral, Florida.
+- Florida: If you’re looking to relocate to Florida and air quality is important to you then we would highly recommend for you to buy a home in Cape Coral, Florida.
 You can even check out the real estate in Fort Myers, Florida and the area known as the Space Coast, are among the cleanest cities in the US, having tested with no high ozone or high pollution days.
-Perhaps the small town vibes located here and reduced population help to contribute to the air quality being so much better.
+Perhaps the small town vibes located here and reduced population help to contribute to the air quality being so much better…so do not wait to much and contact real estate agents in Cape Coral FL and if the Cape Coral housing market is not for you then real estate agents in Fort Myers FL will be more than happy to help.

 - Hawaii: The lush tropical island feel leaves not only the feeling of Ahhhh for its beauty, but also for its good air quality.
 Hawaii ranks as one of the cities with the least amount of air pollution across the US, leaving the days open for fun in the sun instead of concerned about catching the next gasp of air.